Everything You Need To Know About ‘Gold Futures’

 Over the Counter Futures

-Over The Counter Future Contracts are quite different from normal future contracts since they are customizable.
+Over the Counter Future Contracts are quite different from normal future contracts since they are customizable.
 Not only that, they are liquid and can be quickly converted into cash in case the need arises.

 In addition to that, there’s no chance of a default since the clearer is responsible for handling all the payments like margin.